5 Top Things To Do in Florence, Italy

 View the City from Piazzale Michelangelo

 You can access Pizzale Michelangelo by car (there is parking), but I think it’s easier (when you are already exploring on foot) to follow the footpath and stairs up to the top from Piazza Guiseppe Poggi.
+It is a bit of an uphill climb, but really only moderately difficult.

 Visit the Museums (and See David!)